 Is this a good choice for AR-15?

-No, there are better.
+No, they are better.

 5. Hammers 3-9x32AO Air Rifle Scope with One-Piece Mount